Electronic Press Kit · Modern Country · Solo Artist

 Biography

-Wade Carver makes modern, motivational country — arena-sized production under spoken-word grit.
+Wade Carver makes modern, heartland country — arena-sized production under spoken-word grit.

 A dryland wheat farmer, small-business owner, and WSU grad from outside Colfax, he runs his own operation in the Palouse of Eastern Washington.
 The music began as 4 a.m. harvest voice memos — country reclaiming its own recitation tradition (Red Sovine, Tom T. Hall, Johnny Cash) and pointing it at the dignity of hard, unseen work.